danstocker-legacy/nodes/README.md

 ### Abstract / base classes

 - `SequencerBase`: Pre-processes input so it's following a reference order.
-- `SuperNode`: Groups nodes into a single node.
 - `SyncerBase`: Pre-processes input so values with the same tag stay together.

 Building a graph